Tom Keegan: Army’s near upset of Oklahoma a nice blueprint

 Those who shoot down the prospect of a Big 12 team going the way of the service academies typically brush it off with something along the lines of saying it wouldn’t work against athletes from Power Five schools.

-Well, if you don’t want to give Army’s near miss against Oklahoma any credence, and you think to much time has passed to make anything of defensive-back-turned-quarterback Nolan Cromwell leading Kansas to a 23-3 upset that ended the Sooners’ winning streak at 28 games in 1975, maybe you should consider that Georgia Tech has done just fine in the ACC with the flexbone under head coach Paul Johnson.
+Well, if you don’t want to give Army’s near miss against Oklahoma any credence, and you think too much time has passed to make anything of defensive-back-turned-quarterback Nolan Cromwell leading Kansas to a 23-3 upset that ended the Sooners’ winning streak at 28 games in 1975, maybe you should consider that Georgia Tech has done just fine in the ACC with the flexbone under head coach Paul Johnson.
 Army coach Jeff Monken and Navy coach Ken Niumatalolo, by the way, learned the offense working for Johnson before he went to Georgia Tech.

 Also, perhaps Kansas State coach Bill Snyder’s thoughts on whether it could work in the Big 12 might carry some weight with doubters.